Airway and Sleep Breathing Issues

 Ear, Nose, Throat

-Upon examination and discussion with you, Dr. Chad Colson or Dr. Jill Colson may recommend your airway be evaluated by an otolaryngologist or “ear, nose, throat” physician at our request.
+Upon examination and discussion with you, Dr. Chad Colson or Dr. Jill Colson may recommend your airway be evaluated by an otolaryngologist or “ear, nose, throat” physician.
 There are other treatments such as tonsil/adenoid removal or orthodontics that may improve your airway and quality of life.

 Orofacial Myofunctional Disorder (OMD)